bioinfo-ut/GenomeTester4/README.GenomeTester4.md

 GenomeTester4 is written in standard C. The only external dependency should be pthreads library that is standard in all Linux systems.
-Binaries compiled with full optimization are included in directory "bin".
+Binaries compiled with full optimization are included in directory 'bin'.
-If you for whatever reason have to compile these manually, just enter into src subdirectory and type:
+If you for whatever reason have to compile these manually, just enter into subdirectory 'src' and type:
 ```
 make clean
 make